Dartmouth High School (Nova Scotia)

 Dartmouth High School is a Canadian public high school located in the Brightwood neighbourhood of Dartmouth, Nova Scotia, Canada.
-Encompassing grades 9 through 12, Dartmouth High School has always had a wide variety of courses, ethnic groups, and options for students.
+Encompassing grades 9 through 12, Dartmouth High School has always had a diverse student body with many ethnic groups, along with a wide variety of courses and educational opportunities for students.
 Along with English, the school also offers the French immersion program.
 Dartmouth High overlooks the Halifax Harbour, which can be seen from about one sixth of the rooms in the building.

 Staff

 During the 2005–2006 school year, Dartmouth High School has had a teaching staff of roughly 60, with about 12 support staff.
 Due to changes in the teacher pension plan in Nova Scotia, 19 retired in 2006.

 The school's former principal, Phil Legere, was honoured with the SAA "Distinguished Principal's Award" in 2005.
 He retired in 2008.
 The principal is now Eartha Monard.

 The Arts

+Music Department

 In 2001, 2003 and 2006, the school's concert band went to Cuba to help promote music and perform in the country.
-The concert band usually goes on lengthy and distant trips each year, though in 2007, they went on a smaller scale trip to Cape Breton for the Cape Breton Music Festival, and did not go anywhere in 2009, instead taking part in an Arts night, sponsored by the HRSB.
+The concert band usually goes on lengthy and distant trips each year, though in 2007, they went on a smaller scale trip to Cape Breton for the Cape Breton Music Festival.
 In 2008 the band visited several European countries including Austria and the Czech Republic, and played in the Atlantic Music Festival.
-The band went to Boston in 2010.
+Following this trip, the band not go far in 2009, instead taking part in an Arts night, sponsored by the HRSB.
+The band went to Boston, Massachusetts in 2010.
 The School also has a Choral Group, Jazz Band, Ska Ensemble, and other smaller scale ensembles.
-A Battle of the Bands is held regularly in support of the Music Department.
+The event known as "A Battle of the Bands" is held regularly in support of the Music Department.